ngless-toolkit/ngless/specification/specification.rst

 Equality expressions
 --------------------

-This operations are only applicable to Integer values, as the previous.
+This operations are applicable to any NGLessObject.
+The return is a Bool.

 Attribution expressions
 -----------------------